 We have to apologise for having put the sale of the Morning Chronicle at too low a figure: by a typographical error, that distinguished journal was represented as selling only 1000 copies daily, whereas its actual sale is upwards of 2000 copies daily.
 On the other hand, we gave the Times too many copies.
 But a correction of these figures does not disturb the argument.
-The Morning Chronicle, which, for years, has been one of the first journals of Europe, and is at this moment, in all that relates to the events of the war, the best newspaper in Europe, sells to all Europe not 3000 copies per day; and in the presence of such a fact, extending over years, while on the other hand the competing great journal sustains its position with a decreased reputation, it is sheer monopoly in the daily press.
-The inference we drew was that, so long as the morning press is a priests.
-It is philosophically true of all lands, that a clergy never had secular influence; in Ireland it is a fact that the priests have only had power when they have joined a movement, originated in the popular instinct, and commenced without them.
+The Morning Chronicle, which, for years, has been one of the first journals of Europe, and is at terior, with many tributaries, and some of the this moment, in all that relates to the events of the most productive lands in the world, at the ser- war, the best newspaper in Europe, sells to all vice of the trader.
+For years the banks of Europe not 3000 copies per day; and in the presence that river have been nominally in possession of of such a fact, extending over years, while on the the Iberian races, and the great natural high- other hand the competing great journal sustains its way of exports and imports is useless.
+We position with a decreased reputation, it is sheer well remember, some twelve or fifteen years affectation to deny to the latter journal a practical ago, an ingenious adventurer who professedly monopoly in the daily press.
+The inference we had a grant of the navigation from the Bra- drew was that, so long as the morning press is a dear press, as the penny stamp causes it to be, in a measure disproportionate to the mere amount of the stamp, only one morning paper can have a great